Anchorage Municipality Court Records

 Anchorage, AK 99501

-Include the case number or full party names, the specific documents requested, and a check or money order for applicable copy fees.
-The Alaska Court System charges the following standard fees:
+Include the case number or full party names, the specific documents you need, and a check or money order for applicable copy fees.
+Standard fees under Alaska Administrative Rule 9 are:

 | Service | Fee |